uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

 * TDR Staging - service for the staging environment
 * Transfer Digital Records - service for the production environment

-The GovUK Notify Services require two secret values that are stored as AWS SSM pararmeters:
+The GovUK Notify Services require two secret values that are stored as AWS SSM parameters:
 * API Key: this is the key to access the GovUK Notify service
 * Template ID: this is the id of the GovUK Notify service email template